Expressive Arts Summer Institutes

 The Expressive Arts Summer Institute takes place every summer in Western North Carolina.

-The 2018 Summer Institute, Embodying Home: The Great Re-Turning to Our Senses, will take place from May 14th - May 18th at Wildacres Retreat in Little Switzerland, North Carolina.
+The 2019 Summer Institute, will take place from May 13th - May 17th at Wildacres Retreat in Little Switzerland, North Carolina.

 This intensive institute is offered both as a graduate course in the Department of Human Development & Psychological Counseling and as Continuing Education through the National Board of Certified Counselors (Continuing Education Clock Hours available).
 For those working toward Registered Expressive Arts Therapist (REAT) or Registered Expressive Arts Consultant Educator (REACE) credentials, this institute counts for the education and training component.
 For those in institute leadership positions, the supervision component of these credentials may be available.
 Students seeking academic credit need to contact the Summer Institute Coordinator, Dr. Melia Snyder.